spadefoot/kohana-orm-leap/README.md

 5. Add "leap" as a module to application/bootstrap.php.
 6. Begin creating your models in the application/classes/model/leap/ folder.

-For more information, see the tutorial [Installing LEAP](http://orm.spadefootcode.com/tutorials/installing-leap/).
+For more information, see the tutorial on [installing LEAP](http://orm.spadefootcode.com/tutorials/installing-leap/).

 ## Required Files